 To connect to shore power, verify SHORE POWER is turned off in the AC ELECTRICAL PANEL.
 Plug the 30 amp POWER CORD into the boat and then into the dock receptacle.
 Check the power rating/plug size of the nearest dock receptacle (that is 50 amp, 30 amp, 20 amp, or 15 amp).
-If necessary, add a CORD ADAPTER located under the forward stateroom.
+If necessary, add a CORD ADAPTER located under the forward stateroom bed in locker labeled 'Additional Power Cords and Adapters'.
 Turn the dock power on.
 Cords coming off the bow can be wrapped loosely around the bow line.